jan-Lope/Toki_Pona-Parser/README.md

-# Toki_Pona-Parser
+# Toki Pona Parser

-Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences

 Toki Pona is a constructed, minimal language.
 This parser based on swi-prolog and definite clause grammars (dcg) and supports spelling, grammar check and ambiguity check of Toki Pona sentences.

+Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences

 First you have to install swi-prolog.